This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 RATE OF INTEREST

-Interest rate shall mean the annualized rate on the credit facilities charged to the borrower by the Company.
+Interest rate shall mean the annualised rate on the credit facilities charged to the borrower by the Company.
 The interest rate shall not include the following (the exclusion list is indicative in nature and shall not be only limited to the components below)

 1) Processing costs